QingJWan/SGANet/README.md

 module that includes a spatial feature transform (SFT) module for effective fusion of intermediate features from both branches.SGA-Net achieves the best performance in all metrics on the STARSS23 dataset, verifying the effectiveness of SGA-Net.

-Once the article is accepted, we will release the code.